 The GSSC Master Plan recommends ways to restore environmental functions in the Life Sciences Center as it undergoes redevelopment.
-To preserve and enhance natural resources and their associated functions, the Plan calls for the following:

-- Creates a local street network that avoids impact to natural resource areas as much as possible (see page 53). - Recommends that facility plans for any new roads minimize impacts to existing resources. - Recommends creation of the Life Sciences Center Loop (pg.
+To preserve and enhance natural resources and their associated functions, the Plan calls for recommendations such as: 1) the creation of a local street network that avoids impact to natural resource areas as much as possible (see page 53), 2) the creation of the Life Sciences Center Loop (pg.
 32).
-Existing natural resource areas are preserved through the Planning Board's Environmental Guidelines and connected by the LSC Loop. - Where possible, use required forest and tree planting to enhance and expand existing resources.
+Existing natural resource areas are preserved through the Planning Board's Environmental Guidelines and connected by the LSC Loop, and 3) where possible, use required forest and tree planting to enhance and expand existing resources.

-The GSSC Master Plan also lays out specific recommendations for the Belward Site.
+The GSSC Master Plan also lays out specific recommends for the Belward Site.
 The Master Plan states that the Belward Campus, with its specialized institutional use and protection of existing natural resources, should have minimum canopy coverage of 30 percent.
-The Site Plan proposes 30 percent (58,796 square feet) tree canopy.
+The Site Plan provides 30 percent (58,796 square feet) tree canopy.